MuhammedAnas555/rag-chatbot/README.md

-# AI Burger Assistant (RAG Chatbot)
+# AI Assistant (RAG Chatbot)

-> 💡 This project demonstrates how to build a real-world AI assistant for restaurant websites using Retrieval-Augmented Generation (RAG), combining structured rules (billing) with semantic search (menu understanding).
+> 💡 This project demonstrates how to build a real-world AI assistant using Retrieval-Augmented Generation (RAG), combining semantic search with intelligent response generation.

-A modern full-stack, local-first RAG chatbot that answers questions from Burger Lab menu PDFs and supports smart menu operations like recommendations, billing, and item lookup.
+A modern full-stack, local-first RAG chatbot that answers questions from custom document sources (PDFs) and supports smart operations such as recommendations, information retrieval, and contextual responses.

 Designed for fast local experimentation using **FastAPI + FAISS + SentenceTransformers + Ollama (phi3)** on the backend and a **React + Vite + TailwindCSS** chat UI on the frontend.

 ---

-## Features
+## 🚀 Features

-- Chat with Burger Lab PDF knowledge base using Retrieval-Augmented Generation (RAG)
+- Chat with custom document knowledge base using Retrieval-Augmented Generation (RAG)
-- Smart food recommendations based on ingredient-style prompts (e.g., beef, tomato)
+- Smart recommendations based on user intent (keywords, preferences)
-- Accurate billing with per-item tax calculation
-- Cheapest item detection
-- Menu availability detection with RAG fallback
+- Context-aware answers generated from relevant document chunks
+- Information lookup and summarization
-- Multi-PDF vector search support
+- Multi-document (PDF) vector search support
-- ChatGPT-style frontend experience
+- ChatGPT-style interactive UI
-- Fully local runtime using Ollama
+- Fully local AI runtime using Ollama

 ---
-## How It Works
+## 🧠 How It Works

-1. Menu PDFs are processed into chunks
+1. Documents (PDFs) are processed into smaller chunks
 2. Text is converted into embeddings using SentenceTransformers
-3. FAISS stores vectors for fast similarity search
+3. FAISS stores embeddings for fast similarity search
-4. User queries are matched against relevant menu content
+4. User queries are matched with relevant document chunks
-5. Ollama (phi3) generates final responses using context
+5. Ollama (phi3) generates final responses using retrieved context

 ---

-## Tech Stack
+## 🛠️ Tech Stack

-**Backend**
+### Backend
 - Python
 - FastAPI
 - FAISS
 - SentenceTransformers (`all-MiniLM-L6-v2`)
 - Ollama (`phi3:latest`)

-**Frontend**
+### Frontend
 - React
 - Vite
 - TailwindCSS

 ---

-## Screenshots

 <p align="center">
   <img src="docs/screenshots/UI.png" width="800"/>